City Manager Talks Cambridge Emergency Shelter, Discourages Street Closures in Council Meeting

-Although Harvard has said that it would sell its shares in the two firms, PetroChina and Sinopec, it appears that Harvard’s holdings in both firms have actually increased since the divestitures were announced.
+Although Harvard has said that it would sell its shares in the two firms, PetroChina and Sinopec, it appears that the University's holdings in both firms have actually increased since the divestitures were announced.

-The Crimson reported late last night that Harvard—through a fund managed by the British bank Barclays—owns a stake in the two firms worth well over $6 million.
-Now it appears that a second exchange-traded fund managed by Barclays gives Harvard an additional $9.4 million stake in the companies.
+The Crimson reported Monday that Harvard—through a fund managed by the British bank Barclays—owns a stake in the two firms worth well over $6 million.
+Now it appears that a second exchange-traded fund managed by Barclays gives the University an additional stake in the two companies that exceeds $9 million.

 Harvard maintains that stake despite its April 2005 announcement that “the unique pattern of circumstances relating PetroChina to the crisis in Sudan counsels in favor of taking the extraordinary step of divestment.”